 If paying by credit card, please complete and attach the Credit Card Authorization form.

 If paying by cheque, please include two cheques when ordering Carrier abstracts along with other Driver or Vehicle abstracts.
-More information is provided on the form.
+More information is provided on the Record Search Application form.

 - In Person

 You can also get abstracts by visiting a ServiceOntario location.

 You can submit a request to obtain specific data related to Carriers registration or performance records from the MTO database.
 These records are provided following a signed agreement.
 Data Search requests are sent directly to Carrier Sanctions and Investigation Office, 301 St. Paul St. 3rd Floor, St. Catharines, Ontario, L2R 7R4

 - Commercial Vehicle Inspection Reports (CVIR)

 CVIR reports are completed by officers when conducting a level 1, 2, 3, 4 or 5 inspection of a driver and/or commercial motor vehicle.
 Copies of these reports can be requested through the Carrier Enforcement Program Office by completing the Commercial Vehicle Inspection Report (CVIR) form.